Honoring Omaha’s Business Past and Present.

-Initiated in 1993 as part of the Greater Omaha Chamber’s centennial anniversary, the Hall of Fame event includes dinner reception, induction ceremony and dessert.
-Achievements are then showcased in a permanent display at The Durham Museum.
+Initiated in 1993 as part of the Greater Omaha Chamber’s centennial anniversary, the Omaha Business Hall of Fame event includes an hors d’oeuvres dinner and cocktail hour, induction ceremony and dessert reception.
+Achievements are then showcased in a permanent exhibit at The Durham Museum.

 The Greater Omaha Chamber annually inducts civic and business leaders whose accomplishments are both outstanding and historically significant.
 There is no set number of inductees that will be selected in any year.